Browsing Tag

 “Mediterranean Sea” in Tunisian Arabic

-In Tunisian Arabic, "Mediterranean Sea" is written using the Latin script as: El ba7r el abyadh el moutawaset Using the Arabic script, it is written as: البحر الأبيض المتوسط Listen to this term pronounced (audio) …
+In Tunisian Arabic, "Mediterranean Sea" (the noun, as in the body of water) is written using the Latin script as: El ba7r el abyadh el moutawaset Using the Arabic script, it is written as: البحر الأبيض المتوسط Listen to this sea…

 “Have a good trip!” in Egyptian Arabic